uvalib/monorepo/src/authorTitleIndex.md

 Dowson, Ernest, *Poems and Prose* (1919) 66

-Doyle, Sir Arthur Conan, *Adventures and Memoirs of Sherlock Holmes*n(1946) 387
+Doyle, Sir Arthur Conan, *Adventures and Memoirs of Sherlock Holmes* (1946) 387

 *Drama of the English Renaissance*, ed.
 M. L. Wine (1969) 615